 Property and equipment are recorded at cost.
 Depreciation is computed using the straight-line method over the estimated useful life of the asset, ranging from 3 to 30 years.
 Leasehold improvements are depreciated over the shorter of the useful life and the lease term.
 Expenditures for maintenance and repairs are charged to expense as incurred.
 Expenditures for major renewals and improvements are capitalized.
+Starting in fiscal year 2019, the Museum accounts for all direct costs, including labor to construction in progress (CIP) for capital campaign job phases that are not yet completed.
+Once completed, the CIP will be reclassified to leasehold improvement, capitalized, and depreciated.
 Asset costs and accumulated depreciation for property sold or otherwise disposed of are removed from the accounting records, and any resulting gain or loss is included in the statement of activities.

 The Museum evaluates long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 If such asset is considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-During the fiscal year ended June 30, 2018, management determined that there were no events or changes in circumstances indicating that the carrying amount of certain property and equipment may not be recoverable.
+During the fiscal year ended June 30, 2019, management determined that the café renovation completed in 2010 should be disposed of due to the start of the new café renovation.
+Fixed asset disposals totaled \$259,356, which represents the difference between the original cost of \$1,034,163 and the accumulated depreciation through the date of disposal.

-(i) Expense Allocation
+(i) Functional Expenses